svjson/heed/README.md

 # Heed

-Heed is a presentation tool for writing slides as code - **pure HTML, CSS, and JavaScript** - that runs directly in the browser.
+Heed is a presentation tool for writing slides as code - leveraging **HTML, CSS, and JavaScript** - that runs directly in the browser.
 It supports a simplistic plugin architecture for embedding rich content and JavaScript-driven components.

 ## What is this?

 Heed is a slide deck engine that treats **presentations as structured data** and **programmable layouts**.
-Slides are defined in a
-**JSON format** and rendered using a small JavaScript runtime with layout primitives like `text`, `html`, `image` and `column-layout`, live demos, and external content embedding.
-It’s served via a lightweight Express-based backend and comes with a very rudimentary
-**WebSocket-based speaker notes system**.
+Slides are defined in a custom **.heed file format** or **JSON format** and rendered using a small JavaScript runtime with layout primitives like `text`, `html`, `image` and `column-layout`, live demos, and external content embedding.
+It’s served via a lightweight Express-based backend and comes with a very rudimentary **WebSocket-based speaker notes system**.
 Batteries are most certainly **not** included.

 ## Why does this exist?